ndsh/Manifest/README.md

 ## Controls
 - Control options can be found on the left side in the panel.
 - 'Play' pause/unpause the animations.
 This freezes for real the demos but not the video (for now).
+Basically stops the redraw.
 - 'Offline' start/stop sending messages over artnet.
 - 'Rotate' the 3D manifest object
+- 'Draw' draw/not draw the 3d object on screen
 - 'Sliderbrightness' controls the general brightness of the objects and all demos + LEDs
 - 'Rotationspeed' sets the speed of the object when it rotates (for show off purposes)
 - 'Slideroptions' + 'Slideroptions2' are used in various demos to control different parameters such as speed, thickness etc.